jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 ### Bindings
 - **[Double constrictor knot.][double-constrictor]** The most manly of bindings.
 Use in place of clove hitch or right-angle knot.
+The old-timers say you have to cut it off; but with synthetic rope, untying is perfectly feasible.
-- **Slipped double constrictor knot.** Use in place of temporary clove hitch.
+- **Slipped double constrictor knot.** Use in place of clove hitch to increase ease of untying.
 - **[Strangle knot.][strangle-knot]** Use in place of one or two half-hitches to lock any unfinished knot.
 - **Double-throw reef knot.** A symmetric variant of the surgeon's knot.
 Use in